-2. ACCOUNTS RECEIVABLE
+3. ACCOUNTS RECEIVABLE - RELATED PARTY

-The accounts receivable on the School's Statement of Net Position and Balance Sheet - Governmental Funds consists of amounts due from other charter schools for expenses paid on their behalf and awaiting reimbursement.
-This receivable is considered fully collectible and therefore, no allowance for uncollectible accounts has been established.
+The accounts receivable on the School's statement of net position and balance sheet - governmental funds consists of amounts due from other charter schools, operated by the same management company, for shared expenses paid on their behalf and awaiting reimbursement.
+These receivables are considered fully collectible and therefore, no allowance for uncollectible accounts has been established.

-3. DUE FROM OTHER AGENCY
+4. DUE FROM OTHER AGENCIES

-The amounts Due from Other Agency included in the accompanying statement of net position and balance sheet - governmental funds primarily consists of amounts due from the Florida Department of Agriculture and Consumer Services for the National School Lunch Program recorded in the Special Revenue Funds, as well as Charter School Capital Outlay funds due from the District School Board of Miami-Dade County.
+The amounts Due from Other Agencies included in the accompanying statement of net position and balance sheet - governmental funds primarily consists of amounts due from the Florida Department of Education under the Charter School Capital Outlay program recorded in the Capital Projects Fund, and amounts due from the Florida Department of Agriculture and Consumer Services for the National School Lunch Program recorded in the Special Revenue Funds.
 These receivables are considered to be fully collectible and as such, no allowance for uncollectible accounts has been established.

-4. INTERFUND RECEIVABLES, PAYABLES, AND TRANSFERS
+5. INTERFUND RECEIVABLES, PAYABLES, AND TRANSFERS

-At June 30, 2014, the General Fund owed the Special Revenue Fund \$142,419 for expenditures accrued under the food service program awaiting reimbursement.
-The General Fund transferred \$44,547 to the Special Revenue Fund to provide financial support for the School's food service operations.
+At June 30, 2018, the General Fund owed the Special Revenue Fund \$551,534 and the Capital Projects Fund owed the General Fund \$12,567 for expenditures awaiting reimbursement.
+The General Fund transferred \$273,297 to the Special Revenue Fund to provide financial support for the School's food service operations.
 The amounts of interfund receivables, payables, and transfers are netted together and not reported in the statement of net position and the statement of activities.